-Declaration by the Pontificate Council for
+Declaration by the Pontificate Council for the Family regarding

 The Pontificate Council for the Family has been invited to express its position regarding "embryonic reduction", and after having consulted with the Congregation for the Doctrine of the Faith, issues the following Declaration.